Myles Hartsfield

-Myles Hartsfield (born August 5, 1997) is an American football safety for the San Francisco 49ers of the National Football League (NFL).
+Myles Hartsfield (born August 5, 1997) is an American professional football safety.
 He played college football at Ole Miss.

-Early life and high school
+Early life

 Hartsfield grew up in Sayreville, New Jersey and attended Sayreville War Memorial High School, where he played football and was a triple jumper on the track team.
 He initially committed to play college football at Penn State, but his scholarship was revoked after the Sayreville football team was suspended due to a hazing scandal.
 After his senior year, he enrolled at East Coast Prep (ECP) for a postgraduate year.
 At East Coast Prep, Hartsfield recorded 29 tackles, seven pass break-ups and two interceptions and had over 200 receiving yards and four touchdowns on offense.
 At the end to the season he committed to play at Ole Miss over offers from UCLA and Boston College.

 College career

 Hartsfield was a member of the Ole Miss Rebels for four seasons.
 As a freshman, he finished fifth on the team with 43 tackles and a pass defended and was named a third-team freshman All-American by Athlon Sports.
 The following year, he made 42 tackles with two interceptions and five passes defended.
 Hartsfield recorded 41 tackles and led the Rebels with seven passes defended in his junior season.
 As a senior, he recorded 41 tackles, 2.5 tackles for loss, and one sack with one interception and four passes broken up.
 Hartsfield finished his collegiate career with 167 career tackles, 8.0 tackles for loss, three interceptions and 17 passes broken up in 48 games played.